MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/hr-rm-integration.md

 # Human resources to bookable resource integration
 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-Human resources to bookable resource integration enable organizations to integrate their worker information.
+Human resources to bookable resource integration enables organizations to integrate their worker information.
 For more information about the integration, see [Human resources to bookable resource integration](/dynamics365/human-resources/hr-admin-integration-hr-rm).